 The word translated greed, could also be translated as covetousness or avarice - the insatiable desire for more.
-How might we think that life does consist of the abundance of possessions?
+Of course we would agree with Jesus that life does consist of the abundance of possessions.
+But then we so easily think if I just had that new phone, that jacket, those shoes, that car, that holiday, that house, then I'd be happy.
 You might have seen those T-shirts with the slogan "The one with the most toys wins".
-That is of course one of the dangers with wealth - that we can use it competitively with others to make ourselves out to be better than others.
+That is of course one of the dangers with wealth - that it so easily can become about status and prestige, a means by which we think ourselves better than others.
 Jesus however takes the problem of greed in a different direction in his story.